hglattergotz/pardot/README.md

 #### Catch any HGG\Pardot library exception

-If not specific error handling is required or needed just use this as a catch-all.
+If no specific error handling is required or needed just use this as a catch-all.

 ```php
 <?php